elastisys/compliantkubernetes-kubespray/migration/calico-to-cilium/rollback.md

 1. (Optional) Nuclear option: evict all pods

-- If feeling adventurous, you can skip steps 3 & 4, and just evict all pods in the system with Cilium IPs:
+- If feeling adventurous, you can skip steps 3 & 4, and just evict all pods with Cilium IPs:

   ```bash
   CILIUM_PREFIX="10.235"